History of local government in England: Public welfare reforms

-During the industrial revolution there were massive population increases, massively increased urbanisation (especially in previously unimportant towns), and the creation of an urban poor, who had no means of subsistence.
+During the Industrial Revolution there were massive population increases, massively increased urbanisation (especially in previously unimportant towns), and the creation of an urban poor, who had no means of subsistence.
 This created many new problems that the small-scale local government apparatus existing in England could not cope with.
 Between 1832 and 1888, several laws were passed to try and address these problems.

-In 1837 laws were passed allowing rural parishes to group together as Poor Law Unions, in order to administer the Poor Law more effectively; these unions were able to collect taxes (“rates”) in order to carry out poor-relief.
-Each union was run by a Board of Guardians, partly elected but also including local Justices of the Peace.
+In 1834 the Poor Law Amendment Act was passed allowing rural parishes to group together as poor law unions, in order to administer the Poor Law more effectively; these unions were able to collect taxes ('rates') in order to carry out poor-relief.
+Each union was run by a board of guardians, partly elected but also including local justice of the peace.
 In 1866, all land which was not part of ecclesiastical parishes was formed into Civil Parishes for administration of the poor law.
 In the municipal boroughs the poor law was administered by the town corporation.

-In 1848, a Public Health Act was passed, establishing a Local Board of Health in towns, to regulate sewerage and the spread of diseases.
+The Public Health Act 1848 was passed, establishing a local board of health in towns, to regulate sewerage and the spread of diseases.
 In municipal boroughs, the town corporation selected the board; in other urban areas, the rate-payers elected the boards.
 Although the boards had legal powers, they were non-governmental organisations.

-In 1873 and 1875, further Public Health Acts (Public Health Act 1873 & Public Health Act 1875) were passed, which established new quasi-governmental organisations to administer both the poor law, and public health and sanitation.
-Urban sanitary districts were created from the Local Boards of Health, and continued to be run by in similar fashion.
-Rural sanitary districts were created from the Poor Law Unions, and, again were similarly governed.
+The Public Health Act 1872 (35 & 36 Vict. c.
+79) and the Public Health Act 1875 (38 & 39 Vict. c.
+55) established new quasi-governmental organisations to administer both the poor law, and public health and sanitation.
+Urban sanitary districts were created from the local boards of health, and continued to be run by in similar fashion.
+Rural sanitary districts were created from the poor law unions, and, again were similarly governed.

 Expansion of the franchise

 In local government elections, unmarried women ratepayers received the right to vote in the Municipal Franchise Act 1869.
-This right was confirmed in the Local Government Act 1894 and extended to include some married women.
-By 1900, more than 1 million women were registered to vote in local government elections in England.
+This right was confirmed in the Local Government Act 1894 (56 & 57 Vict. c.
+73) and extended to include some married women.
+By 1900, more than one million women were registered to vote in local government elections in England.